Tngtater9/MAV-Client/README.md

 # MAV-Client
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+To see the live app click [here](https://mav-client.vercel.app/).

+To try MAV without creating an account use username 'demo' and password 'Password1!'

+## API documentation

+To view the repo for the API used in this app click [here](https://github.com/Tngtater9/mav-server).

+The API has three endpoints Auth, Users, and Appointments.

+## Summary

+This app was created for a mobile auto glass repair service.
+With MAV the user is able to log in and view appointments for a given day.
+Numbered markers are used to show what order the appointments happen in.
+From the main view the user can click on the "+" to start adding an appointment.
+The first step lets the user search for the address and the second step lets the user fill in details.
+If the user wants to start over they can click on the new appointment marker, indicated by the "+", and the popup will like to the main screen.
+To view an existing appointment the user can click on a marker and the popup will show minimal details.
+To view the full details the user clicks on the "Details..." link in the popup.
+While viewing the details the user can delete or modify the appointment.

+## Technology Used

+MAV was created using ReactJS, JavaScript, Mapbox GL JS, and icons were provided by FontAwesome.
+The API was made with Express and Postgresql 12.

 ## Available Scripts

 In the project directory, you can run: